qaalabs/DE5M4/trainer/day1-restaurant.md

 6. Implement social media links in footer (Est: 2 points)
 7. Set up basic website hosting and deployment pipeline (Est: 5 points)

-These examples provide a comprehensive model that demonstrates the hierarchy from epics down to specific tasks, along with prioritization and sprint planning for the restaurant website scenario.
+These examples provide a comprehensive model that demonstrates the hierarchy from epics down to specific tasks, along with prioritisation and sprint planning for the restaurant website scenario.
 They showcase the proper format for user stories while connecting directly to the requirements in the lab document.